raycg/Open-Research-Playbook/ROADMAP.md

 ## Open Research Playbook Roadmap

-> This document describes the development status and future roadmap of the Open Research Playbook.
+> This document describes the development status, future milestones, and long-term vision of the Open Research Playbook.

 ---